Decemberlabs/AltBeacon/README.md

 Will find all the AltBeacons around that are advertising in the foreground but none that is advertising in the background.
 So this is not a valid alternative.

 The solution is to discover UUIDs that you already know.
-But this approach is difficult to scale as if you have a database with 1000000 AltBeacons.
+But this approach is difficult to scale if you have a database with 1000000 AltBeacons.
 It would be impossible to scan them all.
 The trick here is to use CoreLocation and store the Location of all the AltBeacons in a database and then define a radius of a few km to filter most of them.
 Then search only for the AltBeacons in that radius.
-Our tests show that you can scan for maximum 25 UUIDS at a time.
+Our experiments show that you can scan for a maximum of 25 UUIDS at a time.
 If you scan for more than that then the CentralManager returns crap.
 The following call, if it contains less than 25 UUIDS, will find them correctly.

     NSDictionary *scanOptions = @{CBCentralManagerScanOptionAllowDuplicatesKey:@(YES)};
     [centralManager scanForPeripheralsWithServices:uuidsToDetect options:scanOptions];

 Considering that it takes just a few seconds in the worst case to find the AltBeacons that you are scanning for, in less than a minute you can scan for hundred of beacons.
-If in addition you limit the number of AltBeacons using CoreLocation and database to a radius of a couple of kilometers then this approach is quite scalable.
+If in addition if you limit the number of AltBeacons using CoreLocation and database to a radius of a couple of kilometers then this approach is quite scalable.

 Version
 ----